Get involved in calling on ACE to think again

 Sir Bryn Terfel Jones has launched a petition calling on DCMS and ACE to reinstate ENO's funding immediately.
 Please consider adding your voice.

-On Tuesday 22 November a debate on Supporting UK Artists and Culture was held in Parliament in Westminster Hall.
+Previously, on 22 November a debate on Supporting UK Artists and Culture was held in Westminster Hall.
 A number of speakers championed ENO and other arts organisations who had lost out on funding as part of the National Portfolio, calling on ACE to think again.
+Watch the debate here, or read the transcript here.

 Reaction to the announcement